Lúcio Wagner

-Lúcio Wagner Freitas de Souza (born 15 June 1976), known simply as Lúcio Wagner, is a retired Brazilian-born Bulgarian international footballer who played as a left-back.

-Achieving mild success in Bulgaria, where he won eight major titles during a seven year span with Levski Sofia, he would receive Bulgarian citizenship in 2006 and play for their national team on 15 occasions.
+Lúcio Wagner Freitas de Souza (born 15 June 1976), known simply as Lúcio Wagner, is a former professional footballer who played as a left-back.
+Achieving successes in Bulgaria, where he won eight major titles during a seven year span with Levski Sofia, he received Bulgarian citizenship in 2006 and played for their national team on 15 occasions.

 Club career

 Born in Rio de Janeiro, Wagner started at Náutico, a club competing in the Campeonato Pernambucano.
 During his time there, the club was runner-up in the 1994 Pernambucano State Championship.
 In 1995, he signed with Corinthians Alagoano, who loans him to Benfica in 1997, together with Marcos Alemão, Cáju and Deco.
 After spending time at the farm team, he moved to Benfica in March 1997, making three appearances during his time in Da Luz, making his league debut on 12 April 1997 against Boavista.
 After the failed stint in Portugal, Corinthians loaned him to Sevilla, at the time playing in the second tier.

 In 2000, Wagner joined CA Juventus in the Campeonato Paulista, playing 39 matches, scoring two goals during the two seasons there.
 In 2002, he moved to Cherno More in the Bulgarian league, racking up twenty league appearances in 2002–03 season, which led to a move to the larger Levski Sofia in 2003.
 Appearing for the first time on 8 August 2003, he would assume regular starter role, winning three league titles in 2005-06, 2006–07, 2008–09 and helping Levski reach the quarter-finals of the 2005–06 UEFA Cup where they were stopped by Schalke 04, and the group stage of the 2006–07 UEFA Champions League, after eliminating Sioni Bolnisi and Chievo, being the first Bulgarian team to do so.
 In 2010, the 34 year-old was released by Levski Sofia after 173 appearances for the Bulgarians.